 One thing you may notice when looking at gentle formulas is that many of them have reduced lactose.
 Many adults are lactose intolerant, so if your baby is having poop problems, it would make sense to remove something that upsets the stomach of so many.
-Before you can decided if a lactose free formula is right for your family, you need to understand what lactose is and why it’s in formula in the first place.
+Before you can decide if a lactose free formula is right for your family, you need to understand what lactose is and why it’s in formula in the first place.

 What is lactose?